-I love a story I heard many years ago with BodyTalk.
+I love a story I heard many years ago from my BodyTalk training.

 Imagine a prey animal like a deer.
 It is eating grass when a tiger leaps at it.
 The deer’s fight or flight activates.
 It races away.
 If it outruns the tiger, once it’s safe, it shakes its body and resumes eating.
 The act of shaking releases tension after a life-threatening event.

 When humans go through an anxiety attack, our fight or flight mechanism also activates.
-Our hearts pump fast.
+Our hearts beat fast.
 Our breathing becomes shallow.
-Blood goes to the muscles instead of the brain so we stop thinking logically.
+Blood goes to the muscles instead of the brain, so we stop thinking logically.

 However, since we are almost always under chronic stress, we never get to the point where we shake things off.
 Instead, we turn around and think things like “Why me?” or “Why did this happen to me?”
 These negative thoughts continually feed the stress and the anxiety.

 So, next time you feel overwhelmed, literally shake it off.
 It’s a very small thing to do, but it’s very effective.